 What is the anterior cruciate ligament (ACL) injury?

-In an anterior cruciate ligament (ACL) injury the ACL plays an important role in the?stabilising?of the knee.
-It also?helps guide your shin bone through its normal, as well as stable, range of natural motion.
-This makes it very important not just for the stability of the knee but also allows full range of motion when kicking, pivoting, weaving etc.?
+In an anterior cruciate ligament (ACL) injury the ACL plays an important role in the stabilising of the knee.
+It also helps guide your shin bone through its normal, as well as a stable, range of natural motion.
+This makes it very important not just for the stability of the knee but also allows the full range of motion when kicking, pivoting, weaving, etc.

 What is a ruptured anterior cruciate ligament (ACL) injury?